 - it always has an integral value

-- it can have any value positive or negative or zero
+- it can have any value positive, integral or fraction including zero

 - it can have any value greater than zero